urbanjost/M_CLI/README.md

 [wiki](https://github.com/urbanjost/M_CLI/wiki) or in the __issues__
 section or star the repository if you use the module (or let me know why not and let others know what you did use!).

+## Other things to do with [NAMELIST](https://github.com/urbanjost/M_CLI/) )

+   click on the link for some unusual things to do with NAMELIST, Capture and Replay unit testing, exposing variables for interactive editing ...